Our History

 From the reunions, the Perrin Field Historical Society was chartered and through membership and dedicated volunteerism, a Perrin Air Force Base Museum was created.
 In the beginning, two locations of the museum were in the Silver Wings building (formerly an Airmen’s Service Club), and in the lobby of the airport terminal building.

-The Perrin Museum, version 1
+The Perrin Museum

-February 14, 2004, a new museum (2400 square feet) was dedicated to house the (Perrin AFB) memorabilia from 1941 to its closing in 1971.
-The walls and display cases were filled with Perrin artifacts.
-The first building was filled (with)in nine months.
-In March 2005, the size of the museum building was doubled to almost 5,000 square feet total, and the entire (facility then) filled wall to wall.
-Perrin Museum Version 1.5The Museum (since beginning operations) is open five days a week, Tuesday through Saturday, 10AM to 4PM.
-Admission is free, however donations are accepted to defray land-lease payments to the airport, for utilities, and maintenance costs.
-(The original building was) located at 4575 Airport Drive, Denison, Texas (northeast of the terminal & aircraft control tower; this building no longer exists due to other airport renovations).
+On February 14, 2004, a new museum (2400 square feet) was dedicated to house the Perrin AFB memorabilia.
+The walls and display cases quickly were filled with Perrin artifacts.
+In March 2005, the size of the museum building was doubled to almost 5,000 square feet and once again filled wall to wall with memorabilia.
+The original building was located at 4575 Airport Drive, Denison, Texas (northeast of the current terminal and control tower).
+This building no longer exists due to other airport renovations.
+The museum was moved to the top of the hill at 436 McCullum Avenue to allow growth of other facilities along the flightline.

-(Many individuals) who are former Perrin military and civil service as well as other retirees from the U.S. Navy, U.S. Marines and U.S. Army volunteer to keep the museum open to the public five days per week.
-A work schedule is maintained where each volunteer knows what day he performs his and/or her “duty.”
+Volunteers, many who are former Perrin military and civil service as well as other retirees from the other services, keep the museum open to the public five days per week.
+Donations from “Friends of Perrin Field – Perrin Air Force Base” allowed the creation of a debt-free museum.

-Donations from “Friends of Perrin Field – Perrin Air Force Base” continue to provide a debt-free museum.
-It now houses a T37 “Tweet” jet trainer acquired from Sheppard Air Force Base, Texas.
-A perpetual fund has been established to assure that Perrin Legacy lives beyond the lives of those presently responsible for the Perrin Air Force Base Museum.
-Contributions, bequeaths, real and personal property, stocks are welcomed.
-Make these donations payable and/or transferable to the: Perrin Air Force Base Perpetual Fund.
+A perpetual fund has been established to assure that Perrin legacy lives beyond the lives of those presently responsible for the Perrin Air Force Base Museum.
+Contributions to the museum are welcomed.
+Make these donations payable and/or transferable to the Perrin Air Force Base Historical Museum.

-The Perrin Museum, version 2
+The Perrin Museum, Current Location

-Director and Curator Emeritus John Elkins coordinated with Grayson County College Board of Directors and President for a land lease from within their jurisdictional area.
+Director and Curator Emeritus John Elkins coordinated with the Grayson County College Board of Directors and President for a land lease from within their jurisdictional area.
 It was approved and a 50-year contract with signed between the Perrin AFB Historical Museum and Grayson County College, Denison, Texas on February 23, 2010.
 The new Museum address is 436 S. McCullum Avenue.
 The new Museum building is on the same spot where the former Perrin Base Exchange was located.